Georgia profile - Timeline

 2012 September - The government dismisses the interior minister and prisons chief when footage of the abuse of prisoners comes to light.
 The government pledges a full and open investigation.

-2012 October - Tycoon Bidzina Ivanishvili becomes prime minister and appoints a new government; President Saakashvili is relegated to a secondary role.
+2012 October - Tycoon Bidzina Ivanishvili becomes prime minister following parliamentary elections; President Saakashvili is relegated to a secondary role.

 2013 October - Giorgi Margvelashvili wins presidential election.